 Roads and Maritime Service (RMS) Requirements

-NSW law requires the holder of a driver license to notify, as soon as practicable, the RMS of any long-term injury or illness that may impair their ability to drive safely.
+NSW law requires the holder of a driver licence to notify, as soon as practicable, the RMS of any long-term injury or illness that may impair their ability to drive safely.

-The RMS must be satisfied that all license holders are medically fit to drive.
-A license holder can be directed to have regular medical examinations because of a medical condition.
+The RMS must be satisfied that all licence holders are medically fit to drive.
+A licence holder can be directed to have regular medical examinations because of a medical condition.